ericcornelissen/svgo-action/docs/inputs.md

 | `svgo-config` | `"svgo.config.js"` |

 The `svgo-config` input allows you to specify the location of the config file for [SVGO].
-This configuration file must be a JavaScript file or in the [YAML] format.
+The configuration file must be a JavaScript or a [YAML] file.
 If the specified file is not found the Action will fall back on SVGO's default configuration.

 ### Examples